 Essential oil diffusers produce soothing scents meant to create a tranquil atmosphere.
 There are four main types of essential oil diffusers: ultrasonic diffusers, nebulizing diffusers, heat diffusers and evaporative diffusers.

 Ultrasonic Diffusers produce a vapor that combines water and essential oils.
-Without the essential oils, ultrasonic diffusers can double as a portable humidifier.
+Without the essential oils, ultrasonic diffusers can double as portable humidifiers.

 Nebulizing Diffusers produce fine particles derived from essential oils with the help of an atomizer.